hankehly/deploy-airflow-on-ecs-fargate/README.md

 A common need is to be able to execute an arbitrary command in the cluster context.
 For this purpose, AWS has the [run-task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_run_task.html) API.

 This repository contains terraform code to register a template task definition named "airflow-standalone-task" for use with run-task.
 When we want to submit a standalone workload to the ECS cluster, we can run `aws ecs run-task` and specify the standalone task definition as well as override container definition parameters like cpu, memory and command.
 This gives us the ability to run arbitrary commands with customized resources.

+### Logging

+Airflow service logs (webserver, scheduler, etc..) are sent to S3 via Kinesis Firehose.
+Other auxillary container logs (eg. fluentbit) are sent to Cloud Watch.

 ### Autoscaling